-You would assume that the Doctor Who Restoration Team (or DWRT as they are known); who have spent the last 20 years – remastering the Classic Doctor Who back-catalogue, were a specialist team, set up by the BBC.
-You’d be quite wrong!
+You would assume that the Doctor Who Restoration Team (or DWRT as they are known – for short); who have spent the last 30 years – remastering the Classic Doctor Who back-catalogue, were a specialist team, set up by the BBC.
+However, you would be quite wrong!

 love of Doctor Who.